ethereum/homestead-guide/source/using-ethereum-the-basics/connecting-to-the-network.rst

 as follows:

 - Your local time might be incorrect.
-An accurate clock is required to participate in the Ethereum network.
-Check your OS for how to resync your clock (example sudo ntpdate -s time.nist.gov) because even 12 seconds too fast can lead to 0 peers.
+An accurate clock is required to participate in the Ethereum network.Check your OS for how to resync your clock (example sudo ntpdate -s time.nist.gov) because even 12 seconds too fast can lead to 0 peers.
 - Some firewall configurations can prevent UDP traffic from flowing.